Totnes: Economy

 Totnes has attracted a sizeable "alternative" community, and the town is known as a place where one can live a "New Age" lifestyle.
 There are a number of facilities for artists, painters and musicians, and there is a twice-weekly market offering antiques, musical instruments, second-hand books, handmade clothing from across the world, and local organically produced products.
 In 2007, Time magazine declared Totnes the capital of new age chic.
 In 2005, Highlife, the British Airways magazine, declared it one of the world's Top 10 Funky Towns.

 In March 2007 Totnes was the first town in Britain to introduce its own local alternative currency, the Totnes pound, to support the local economy of the town.
 Fourteen months later, 70 businesses within the town were trading in the "Totnes Pound," accepting them as payment and offering them to shoppers as change from their purchases.
 The initiative was part of the transition town concept, which was pioneered by Rob Hopkins, who had recently moved to Totnes.
 The Totnes pound was discontinued in 2019.

 Emphasising the town's continuing history of boatbuilding, between 1998 and 2001 Pete Goss built his revolutionary but ill-fated 120-foot Team Philips catamaran there, which had to be abandoned mid-Atlantic when it started to break up.

 Loss of revenue from Dartington College of Arts, which moved to Falmouth in 2010, was partially offset by increased tourism due to interest in Totnes's status as a transition town.

+Demographics

+At the 2021 census, Totnes civil parish had a population of 8,241.
+The Office for National Statistics also define a Totnes Built-up Area which includes the outer areas of Bridgetown which are in Berry Pomeroy parish and the areas of Puddavine and Copland Meadows which are in Dartington parish; the total population of this area was 9,215 in 2021.